Date and Time:

 Evergreen (Male) Aged 51 or above M4

-3KM iRun Group Male Aged 12 or above M8 Less than 60mins.
+3KM iRun Group 3KM iRun Group Aged 12 or above -- Less than 60mins.

 Venue of Assembly:

-Central and Western District Promenade (Central Section, Wanchai Section) and Lung Wo Road
+Central and Western District Promenade (Central Section) and Lung Wo Road

 Qualification:

-People with Intellectual Disabilities (ID) must reach the age of 12 on the event day.
+Apart from Family Run, People with Disabilities must reach the age of 12 on the event day.
+The 1KM iRunGroup welcomes visually impaired, hearing impaired, or mentally recovering individuals to participate.
 All registration should be submitted through the rehabilitation organizations or the special schools.

 Arrangement for Pair-up Runners: